 Once the conduit has been buried, the fiber optic cable is installed, “pulled”, or “jetted” through the conduit.
 Specifically, larger installations generally occur through either pulling or blowing:

-- Powered pulling winch and hydraulic powered assist pulling wheels, which apply a maximum pulling force to the fiber optic cable of 600 pounds
+- Powered pulling winch and hydraulic powered assist pulling wheels, which apply a maximum pulling force to the cable of 600 pounds

 - Sealed pneumatic cable blowing system, which uses compressed air to “jet” multiple innerducts into the conduit